Trinity (The Matrix): Other appearances

 In the video game Enter the Matrix, Trinity appears in a scene where she faces off against Ghost in a practice spar, the two subsequently discussing their shared belief that Neo can defeat the Machines.
 Over the course of the game, it is heavily implied, although never expressly stated, that Ghost is in love with Trinity, but that she regards him as a brother for their having been freed from the Matrix at or near the same time.

 Her role in The Matrix: Path of Neo is relatively similar to her appearances with Neo in the films; she has a spar with him during his sword-fighting training, accompanies him during the raid on the military building to rescue Morpheus (subsequently helping him to defeat an Agent on the rooftop), and is later rescued by him from some attacking Agents after the last meeting with the assorted ship captains.

 Trinity also appears in The Animatrix and The Matrix Comics.

+In 2025, Carrie-Anne Moss reprised the role in a Lay's commercial alongside Keegan-Michael Key as Morpheus.
+It was directed by Taika Waititi.